-- 63 This section describes the security aspects of the environment in which the TOE is intended to be used and addresses the description of the assets to be protected, the threats, the organisational security policies and the assumptions. - 64 This Security Target being fully conform to the claimed PP, in the following, just a summary and some useful explanations are given.
-For complete details on the security problem definition please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 3. - 65 A summary of all these security aspects and their respective conditions is provided in Table 3.
+- 69 This section describes the security aspects of the environment in which the TOE is intended to be used and addresses the description of the assets to be protected, the threats, the organisational security policies and the assumptions. - 70 Note that the origin of each security aspect is clearly identified in the prefix of its label.
+Most of these security aspects can therefore be easily found in the Security IC Platform Protection Profile (BSI-PP-0035), section 3.
+Only those originating in AUG, and the one introduced in this Security Target, are detailed in the following sections. - 71 A summary of all these security aspects and their respective conditions is provided in Table 3.